SuperOfficeDocs/superoffice-docs/user-guide/en/globalization/time-zones.md

 SuperOffice CRM supports follow-ups in different time zones.
 Time zones are enabled if there is a list box for selecting a time zone at the bottom left of the diary (flag and country).

 > [!NOTE]
-> Use of time zones must be enabled per country in SuperOffice Settings and maintenance (under **Options** &gt; **Time zones**).
+> Use of time zones must be enabled per country in SuperOffice Settings and maintenance (under **Options** > **Time zones**).
 In addition, you can go to **Preferences** to show the time zone selector and set the default time zone.
 More help on how to set up time zones can also be found there.

 ## How do time zones work in SuperOffice CRM?